1929 poster for the film by the Stenberg brothers

 Mikhail Kaufman studied at the VGIK film school in Moscow and became a mechanic during the Civil War.
 Vertov described his skills: ‘…works in motion picture and still photography; knows cars; has knowledge of electrical engineering, blacksmithing, and metalwork; given to experimentation’ (On the Organisation of a Film Experiment Station, ‘Kino-Eye: The Writings of Dziga Vertov’, p.
 23, see reference below).

 Kaufman made several documentary films during the 1920s and 30s, including the critically acclaimed ‘Moscow’ in 1927 and ‘In Spring’ in 1929.
+His creative contribution to ‘Man with a Movie Camera’ and earlier films is being increasingly recognised.
 The youngest Kaufman brother, Boris, also became a renowned cinematographer, working with Jean Vigo, Sidney Lumet, and Elia Kazan, winning an Oscar for ‘On the Waterfront’ in 1954.

 The Kinoks (‘kino-oki’ meaning ‘cine-eyes’) were a collective of film-makers organised by Dziga Vertov in the early 1920s.